 How do I apply for a council tax student discount or exemption?

-To apply please complete the student council tax discount form (PDF, 121KB).
+- Complete the student council tax discount form (PDF, 121KB).

 Please remember you must supply proof of your studies by either a letter from your provider or certificate.

 If everyone living in your property is a full-time student